Thomas Maupin: Murder of Tricna Cloy

 On January 25, 1988, Maupin attended a house party in Spokane, where he came across a woman named Tina Fraijo, who was with her two children.
 After partying for some time, he escorted Fraijo and the children back to their house.
 When Fraijo woke up on the following morning, she found that one of her children, 6-year-old Tricna Cloy, had gone missing.
 Suspecting that Maupin might have something to do with it, she immediately contacted the authorities and a large-scale manhunt began for him.
 Volunteers from the local community aided the authorities in their search, some of whom climbed the mountain range in nearby Minnehaha in an attempt to trace Maupin, but only managed to discover a supposed campsite he had been using.
 In the meantime, Spokane authorities charged him with an unrelated sexual assault for November 30 fondling of an underage girl.

 The search for Cloy continued for several months, with some sympathetic locals contributing to a reward fund in an attempt to gather information about her whereabouts.
 In the meantime, Maupin had been arrested in Alabama in a stolen car on February 18, and ten days later, he was extradited back to Spokane to face charges for the molestation of the other little girl.
-He was acquitted of that crime in April, and since he insisted he had nothing to do with Cloy's disappearance, the authorities had no choice but to release him for now.
+He was acquitted of that crime in April, and since he insisted he had nothing to do with Cloy's disappearance, the authorities had no choice but to release him for the time being.

 On June 9, some children playing at a gravel pit in the eastern edge of Spokane found a skull and clumps of human hair, and after reporting it to the authorities, speculations arose that the remains could possibly belong to Cloy.
 Two days later, using dental records and the leftover clothing left on the body, coroners were conclusively able to identify the decedent as Tricna Cloy.
 With the remains identified, detectives sought to file murder charges against Maupin, but were told by the prosecutor's office to keep gathering evidence so they could make a better case when he was arrested.